Tired of that burning sensation in your chest -- particularly at night?

 If you experience a burning sensation in your chest, sometimes spreading to your throat, along with a sour taste in your mouth, difficulty swallowing, dry cough, regurgitation of food or sour liquid, it could be GERD (acid reflux).
 Many people suffering from GERD try antacids or prescriptions, which block the production of acid in the stomach and also protect the esophagus from damage.
 In addition to medication—eating smaller meals, sleeping on an incline and eliminating acidic foods from your diet may alleviate symptoms.

 However, when medication and lifestyle changes are not providing relief—it may be time to consider surgical treatment.
-Surgeons on staff at Heartland Regional Medical Center, can perform surgical repair for GERD, and many times the procedures can be minimally invasive.
+Heartland Regional Medical Group surgeons can perform surgical repair for GERD, and many times the procedure can be minimally invasive.

 Women and men of all ages can develop GERD, so it’s important to know what GERD is.
-We spoke with Dr. Claffey, a General Surgeon on staff at Heartland Regional Medical Center, to learn the basics.
+Keep reading below to learn the basics.

 Gastroesophageal reflux disease (GERD) is a chronic digestive disease.
 GERD occurs when stomach acid or, occasionally, stomach content, flows back into your food pipe (esophagus).
 The backwash (reflux) irritates the lining of your esophagus and causes GERD.Both acid reflux and heartburn are common digestive conditions that many people experience from time to time.
 When these signs and symptoms occur at least twice each week or interfere with your daily life, or when your doctor can see damage to your esophagus, you may be diagnosed with GERD.

 Most people can manage the discomfort of GERD with lifestyle changes and over-the-counter medications.
 A primary care doctor may help some people with GERD by using stronger medications to reduce symptoms.